-The burning sensation in the chest that you get after eating can last anywhere from minutes to hours.
-In most cases, a doctor will be able to identify the underlying cause just by asking you about your symptoms.
-Some doctors may recommend more tests or even a heart-burn test to determine the severity of the problem.
-The most common reason for people to go to the emergency room is heartburn, because many of them are actually suffering from angina, or a heart attack.
+After eating, you may get a burning sensation in your chest that lasts anywhere from minutes to hours.
+In most circumstances, a doctor can figure out what’s causing your symptoms just by asking you about them.
+To establish the severity of the disease, some doctors may request additional tests or even a heart-burn test.
+Heartburn is the most common reason for people to visit the emergency room, as many of them are actually experiencing angina, or a heart attack.

-If you experience frequent heartburn, you should visit a doctor.
-The symptoms of heartburn can be confused with those of a heart attack.
-The pain will usually begin at the lower breastbone and may continue to spread to the neck.
-It can be accompanied by a bitter or acidic taste.
-If you have heartburn every day, it’s important to visit your doctor as soon as possible.
-If you notice the symptoms more frequently, you should consult a physician.
+You should see a doctor if you have frequent heartburn.
+Heartburn symptoms can be mistaken for those of a heart attack.
+The pain will normally start at the bottom of the breastbone and move to the neck.
+It can have a bitter or acidic flavor to it.
+If you get heartburn on a regular basis, you should see your doctor as soon as possible.
+If the symptoms appear more regularly, you should see a doctor.